Public Works Department

 ADVERTISEMENT FOR BIDS

-Sealed bids for the State of Ohio CD Allocation Program PY25 City of Norwalk McGuan Park Parking Lot and Sidewalk Project will be received by the City of Norwalk, Ohio, until 10:00 a.m.
-EST, May 23, 2025, at which time they will be publicly opened and read aloud.
-Bid opening will take place in the Conference Room at City Hall, 38 Whittlesey Avenue, Norwalk.
-Any proposals received after 10:00 a.m. will be returned to bidder unopened.
+Sealed bids for the 2026 Washington Road Improvement Project will be received by the City of Norwalk, Ohio, 38 Whittlesey Avenue, until 10:00 a.m.
+EST, March 6, 2026 at which time and place they will be publicly opened and read aloud.
+Bid opening will take place in the Conference Room at City Hall, 38 Whittlesey Avenue.

 A bid packet consisting of a digital flash drive of the detailed plans, specifications and contract documents may be obtained or examined at the office of the Public Works Director, 38 Whittlesey Ave., Norwalk, Ohio 44857.
-A payment of Ten Dollars ($10.00) will be required for each bid packet.
+A payment of Ten Dollars ($10.00) will be required for each set of plans, specifications and contract documents.
 Checks shall be made payable to CITY OF NORWALK and all documents become the property of the prospective Bidder, with no portion of said payment being refunded.

-Attention of bidders is called to all of the requirements contained in the bid packet, particularly Federal Davis-Bacon Wages, various insurance requirements, various equal opportunity provisions, and the requirement of the payment bond and performance bond for one hundred percent (100%) of the contract price.
-The estimated cost of the City of Norwalk McGuan Park Parking Lot Project is $118,700.00.
+Attention of bidders is called to all of the requirements contained in this bid packet, particularly to the Wage Rates, various insurance requirements, various equal opportunity provisions, and the requirement of the payment bond and performance bond for hundred percent (100%) of the contract price.

 BY ORDER OF THE CITY OF NORWALK, OHIO –